the uncritical temper

 am i a soldier of the cross?

 Why must Chris Tomlin and Hillsong (no offense) replace this beautiful literature by Isaac Watts?
 And please don’t be deceived into thinking it’s about “cultural relevance.”
 That’s not viable anymore since outreach is no longer fulfilling its intended purpose, as it use to.
 Every member of our congregation knows the songs we sing in church.
 They have been playing on repeat for the past 20 years.
-I think it’s time to start thinking beyond the silly analogies of our generation such as “if God’s grace was an ocean, we’d all be sinking.”
-Great analogy!
-So now, what do I do with that exactly?
+I think it’s time to start thinking beyond the silly analogies of our generation such as “if God’s grace was an ocean, we’d all be sinking.

 Experiences run out.
 Feed the congregation theology in worship, and you will reap a congregation quenching for more of Jesus Christ.